Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

-Let $(X,\cC,\cB)$ be a bornological coarse space and let $\cU=(U_{i})_{i\in I}$ be a cover of $X$, i.e., a family of subsets such that $\bigcup_{i\in I} U_{i}=X$.
-In the following we recall the definition of some properties which a cover can have. \begin{ddd} \mbox{} \begin{enumerate} \item The cover $\cU$ is bounded by $V\in \cC$ if for every $i\in I$ the set $U_{i}$ is $V$-bounded (see Definition \ref{jfewiofjweofwef234}).
-We say that $\cU$ is bounded if it is $V$-bounded for some $V \in \cC$. \item An entourage $V\in \cC$ is a Lebesgue entourage\footnote{This name should resemble the notion of Lebesgue number in the case of metric spaces.} of $\cU$ if for every $V$-bounded subset $B$ of $X$ there exists $i\in I$ such that $B\subseteq U_{i}$. \end{enumerate} \end{ddd} The nerve $N(\cU)$ {$N(-)$|see{nerve of a cover}} of a cover $\cU$ is a simplicial set whose (non-degenerate) $n$-simplies are the $(n+1)$-tuples $(i_{0},\dots,i_{n})\in I^{n+1}$ (without repretitions) such that $\bigcap_{j=0}^{n} U_{i_{j}}\not=\emptyset$.
-The geometric realization of the nerve is a simplicial complex which will be denoted by $\|\cU\|$. {$\Vert - \Vert$|see{nerve of a cover}} It will be equipped with the path-metric induced from the spherical metric on the simplices.
-The choice of the spherical metric is required in order to have Point \ref{ewfjweofoewiio23423424} of Lemma \ref{grejhegiurz38t3z384rfwerfwfe} which would not be true in general for other metrics, e.g., the Euclidean one, see Example~\ref{ergi3234r534555}.
-If $\|\cU\|$ is not connected, then we define the metric component-wise and let different components have infinite distance.
-In this way we get a so-called quasi-metric.
-In order to simplify the language we will use the term metric also in this case.
+Let $(X,\cC,\cB)$ be a bornological coarse space, and let $\cU=(U_{i})_{i\in I}$ be a cover of $X$, i.e., a family of subsets of $X$ such that $\bigcup_{i\in I} U_{i}=X$. \begin{ddd} \mbox{} \begin{enumerate} \item The cover $\cU$ is bounded by $V$ in $\cC$ if for every $i$ in $I$ the subset $U_{i}$ is $V$-bounded (see Definition \ref{jfewiofjweofwef234}).
+We say that $\cU$ is bounded if it is $V$-bounded for some $V$ in $\cC$. \item An entourage $V$ in $\cC$ is a Lebesgue entourage\footnote{This name should resemble the notion of Lebesgue number in the case of metric spaces.} of $\cU$ if for every $V$-bounded subset $B$ of $X$ there exists $i$ in $I$ such that $B\subseteq U_{i}$. \end{enumerate} \end{ddd} The nerve $N(\cU)$ of a cover $\cU$ is a simplicial set whose (non-degenerate) $n$-simplies are the $(n+1)$-tuples $(i_{0},\dots,i_{n})$ in $I^{n+1}$ (without repetitions) such that $\bigcap_{j=0}^{n} U_{i_{j}}\not=\emptyset$.
+The geometric realization of the nerve is a simplicial complex which will be denoted by $\|\cU\|$.
+It will be equipped with the path-metric induced from the spherical metric on the simplices.
+The choice of the spherical metric is required in order to have Point \ref{ewfjweofoewiio23423424} of Lemma \ref{grejhegiurz38t3z384rfwerfwfe} which would not be true in general for other metrics, e.g., the Euclidean metric (see Example~\ref{ergi3234r534555}) {or the $\ell^1$-metric, if $\|\cU\|$ is infinite-dimensional.} If $\|\cU\|$ is not connected, then we define the metric component-wise and let different components have infinite distance.
 As in Example \ref{welifjwelife89u32or2} the metric defines a coarse structure $\cC_{\cU}$ on $\|\cU\|$.